kitab-project-org/kitab-project-org.github.io/_posts/2024-06-14-New-Release-of-the-KITAB’s-Open-Access-T.md

 To access the release notes, citation information, and data, please use the information on the [publication page](https://zenodo.org/records/11501559).

 Are you interested in using our data in your research?
 Do you have a research question related to the text reuse data, but are unsure how to proceed?
-At 2.30pm BST on July 23rd 2024, we will be holding our first KITAB open house.
+At 2.30pm BST on July 23rd 2024, we will be holding our first KITAB Open House.
 Save the date and look out for an announcement in the coming weeks.